symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` or ``int`` **default**: ``''``

-If set to ``0``, Symfony won't set any particular header related to the cache and it will rely on the cache control method configured in the `session.cache-limiter`_ PHP.ini option.
+If set to ``0``, Symfony will not set any particular header related to the cache and it will rely on the cache control method configured in the `session.cache-limiter`_ PHP.ini option.